agp250/Pandas-Challenge/README.md

 # Pandas-Challenge
-Pandas homework for USC bootcamp
+Pandas homework for USC bootcamp Jupyter notebook can be found in the master branch of this repository

 # Pandas Homework - Pandas, Pandas, Pandas